Wild TurkeyMeleagris gallopavo

 As a result of reintroduction efforts by TWRA, the Wild Turkey is now found in every county in the state.
 Winter flocks in Tennessee may exceed 400 individuals.

 - In the early 1500s, European explorers took Wild Turkeys from Mexico for domestication in Europe.
 When Europeans colonized the Atlantic Coast, they brought these domesticated turkeys with them.
-The Mexican subspecies has a white tip to the tail and this trait can be used to distinguish wild from domestic birds.
+The Mexican subspecies has a white tip to the tail and this trait can be used in part to distinguish wild from domestic birds.

 For more information: